Yandex Cloud

 3. Upload the parquet-to-ch.py file to the input data bucket’s scripts folder.

-2. Create a PySpark job by specifying the path to the script file in the Main python file field: s3a://<input_bucket_name>/scripts/parquet-to-ch.py.
+2. Create a PySpark job with the file path to your script specified in the Main python file field: s3a://<input_bucket_name>/scripts/parquet-to-ch.py.

-3. Wait for the job to complete and make sure the joined table has been moved to the cluster:
+3. Wait for the job to complete, then verify that the joined table has been transferred to the cluster:

 1. Connect to the db1 database in the Managed Service for ClickHouse® cluster as user1.